jayel888/2024-apr-std-portfolio/README.md

 The home page displays and image and just some random text for now

 ## Services
-The services page shows the services provided by the company with an image and the title of
+The services page shows the services provided by the company with an image and the title of the service.

+### About
+The about page utilises CSS Grid to show some information about the company.